 Philippians 2:13 “For it is God who works in you to will and to act on behalf of His good purpose.”

-This idea of God’s willingness to work in us and through us is reflective of Hs mercy and love for us.
-When I consider the magnitude of God’s glory, power, and Holiness, it is simply mind boggling that He places any thought into us at all, into me.
+When referring to God, this idea of God’s willingness to work in and through us is reflective of His mercy and love for us.
+When I consider the magnitude of God’s glory, power, and holiness, it is mind boggling that He places any thought into us at all, or for that matter into me.
 I know who I am and I simply don’t deserve it, and yet He still shows me love.

-There’s a classic saying, “You are so special, just like everyone else in the world!”
+There’s a classic saying, “I’m special, just like everyone else in the world!”
 This may seem a bit harsh but the reality of it is true.
-Everyone is unique in their own right, we all not only have a generic finger print that is unique but our soul is likewise unique in how we have experienced life, the choices we’ve made.
+Everyone is unique in their own right, we all have fingerprints that are unique and our soul is likewise unique in how we have experienced life by the choices we have made.

 When we view God’s will toward us in the light of what we know, we see not only a desire in God for our best, but His patience in waiting for us to receive His love.

-If we knew the King of the Universe was ready and willing to act on behalf of us, what is it that keeps us from accepting His divine grace?
+If we know the King of the Universe is ready and willing to act on behalf of us, what is it that keeps us from accepting His divine grace?

 I have found that the use of the moral law is critical in evangelism.
-The moral law as revealed in the 10 commandments is a scathing denial of our inherent goodness and the need for salvation.
-When we hold ourselves up to its standard of righteousness, we realize very quickly how far we fall short.
+The moral law as revealed in the 10 commandments is a scathing denial of our inherent goodness and our need for redemption from death.
+When we hold ourselves up to God’s standard of righteousness, we realize very quickly how far we fall short.
 It is meant to bring discouragement for those who practice self-righteousness and likewise exalt Jesus as Messiah.